BradleyCulley/bradleyculley.github.io/_posts/2025-broken-07-06-superman-to-superdog.md

 <p>
 <b>
-A poem I wrote for a poetry class in college, in 2009.
+An updated version of a poem I wrote for a poetry class in college, in 2009.
 The name of the class was "The Writing of Poetry".
 The title of the poem is "Superman to Superdog".
 At the risk of sounding like a paper for an 11th-grade English class, I'll say that the poem explores themes of solitude, bravery, alienation, duty, family, love, and time.